rhysstever/Eona/Organizations/Shops/Stone's Stones.md

 - **Location**: District, [[Opira]]

 ## Appearance
-- Large slabs of stone for each wall
+- Large slabs of stone for each wall, no door
+- A long stone slab at the back of the shop as the counter
+- No décor or displays on the inside

 ## Goods
 - Buys and sells all different types of rocks